clbarnes/jeiss-convert/README.md

 e.g. `{"SWdate": "02/01/2023"}` (ambiguous, locale-dependent, not sortable) would be represented as `{"SWdate": "02/01/2023", "SWdate__iso": "2023-01-02"}` (internationally standardised) in the output.

+Depending on the file, certain channels may or may not be present.
+The names of existing channels are stored in an attribute called `AINames`.

 Jeiss microscopes can output CSV files with additional metadata.
 This metadata can be stored as attributes on an empty group called `additional_metadata` in the output HDF5, so long as the correct row can be found based on the .dat file's acquisition date.